DePaul vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +100000

-- Louisville is 95th in the country in terms of national championship odds (+100000).
-However, our computer rankings are much less optimistic, ranking the team 178th, a difference of 83 spots.
+- Louisville is 98th in college basketball in terms of national championship odds (+100000).
+However, our computer rankings are much less positive, ranking the team 178th, a difference of 80 spots.

 - Based on its moneyline odds, Louisville has a 0.1% chance of winning the national championship.